Training Quantum Boltzmann Machines with the $\beta$-Variational Quantum Eigensolver: Salamander retina data

 \section{Salamander retina data}

-The classical data set we consider is presented in~\cite{Berry_2017}.
-The set consists of data on 160 neurons on the retina of a salamander that were exposed to 297 repeats of a natural movie.
-For every 20ms it was recorded for each neuron whether or not they fired.
-From the full data set, we select a subset of neurons with high firing rates and mutual information.
-The first 30 repeats of the movie are used as a training set, and all other repeats are grouped in bins of 10 to form test sets.
+For training on the classical salamander retina data, we select subsets of various sizes $n$ with high MI.
+We initialize the dataset by selecting the pair of neurons that have the highest pairwise MI between all neuron pairs.
+Subsequently, the neuron that has the highest MI with the existing subset is selected and added.
+This is repeated until a dataset of the desired size is constructed.

-As shown in~\cite{Kappen_2020}, the QBM outperforms the classical BM on this data set.
+As shown in~\cite{Kappen_2020}, the QBM with exact gradient computation outperforms the classical BM on this data set.
 We reproduce these results for the QBM trained with the nested-loop algorithm.
-The results are shown in Figure~\ref{fig:retdat}.
-The QBM density matrix $\sigma_w$ converges to a rank-one solution where the ground state accurately represents the data probability distribution, with a KL divergence of $0.01$ (blue cross).
-The classical BM achieves a KL of $0.021$ (red cross).
-The QBM also generalized better with a lower KL divergence on all test sets (blue bars) compared to the classical BM (red bars).
+The QBM achieves a lower KL-divergence on all test sets.
+A histogram of these results is shown in Figure~\ref{fig:retdat}.